joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 Fixed
-  Slice was showing estimated time wrong if it was more than a day Index()  function not working
+  Slice was showing estimated time wrong if it was more than a day Limpet Index()  function not working
-  Small issue when user selects a different object when camera is in point at object mode
+  Small issue when user selects a different object when camera is in "point at" object mode Fixed issue with undo mechanism losing objects if a group was reference from another file Some functions in limpet didn't update an objects boundng box.

 Changed
   Platelet width from int to double to allow fractions of millimetres